top of page

 Papa face shot.jpg

 That short interchange took place in the early part of 1967 before he died at the end of that year.
 The world at that moment, driven by my boomer generation coming of age, was truly being turned upside down.
-All the rules, social norms and cultural qualities that he had felt comfortable with were being challenged.
+All the rules, social norms and cultural qualities that he had felt comfortable with were being challenged and re-written.

 My Now and Future

 As I write this, I am feeling a bit like that now.
-(List the partners contributors that have died) The circumstances brought on by the Covid Pandemic certainly haven't helped.
-I have experienced a profound loneliness since 2020 as a result of not working with creative teams like I have all my life.
+Too many of the individuals that I shared my creative journey with are gone.
+The cultural circumstances brought on by the Covid Pandemic and the threats to our democracy certainly haven't helped.
+I have experienced a profound loneliness since 2021 as a result of not working with creative teams like I have all my life.
 In addition, as I look out through my Internet browser into the world, it seems less and less like something I belong in anymore.

 Or to put it another way, the changes necessary to create the world I want to live in, will take much longer than I have in this life to bring to fruition.
 I suspect that conditions on this planet are going to get a lot worse before they get better after I am gone.
 That is going to require you to step up to the challenges as they unfold from the impacts of climate change, the wealth gap, the state of democracy, racism and emergent technologies like artificial intelligence impacting everything.
 I have every reason to believe you will.

 One way you can look at the final chapter of your life is framed by the question… “why am I still here?”
-As of this moment I have gotten up on 27,658 days (use current number) and done something.
+As of this moment I have gotten up on 28,000+ days and done something.
 Isn’t that enough one might ask?
 Why stay around any longer if my contributions to this extraordinary life which I have been gifted are diminishing at this age?
-This had certainly been on my mind for the last 3 years since my cancer diagnosis, surgery and remission.
+This had certainly been on my mind for the last 5 years since my cancer diagnosis, surgery, remission and the resulting chronic health conditions that are not going to get any better.

 My life up to this point has been a magical mystery tour beyond my wildest expectations.
 Through all the ups and downs, successes and failures, I’ve been lucky enough to create a life I loved centered around my creative work, relationships, and a deep connection to the natural world.

-And to the best of my ability, I have attempted to give something back to the culture I was born into.
-As I said at the top of this Exit Interview, my dream as a child was to live a life that was not boring.
+And to the best of my ability in the second half of my life I have attempted to give something back to the culture I was born into.
+As I said at the top of this Exit Interview, my wish as a child was to live a life that was not boring.
 I think we can say with confidence that it has hardly been that.

 The Art of Letting Go

-My experience with transitions in the past usually involved the question… “are you willing to give up everything you know to transition to what is next?”
+My experience with transitions in the past usually involved the question… “when you feel stuck are you willing to give up everything you know to transition to whatever is next?”

 Sometimes as past transitions came upon me it was hard for me to let go of an identity or a relationship or a job in order to open up to the next chapter.
-When a transition was under way I always felt it, but the question remained, was I willing to move out of my comfort zone.
+When a transition was under way the question I learned to ask was... am I willing to move out of my comfort zone to get to the next chapter

 Here are some examples from my life.
 You could say each of them could have happened in another way, but this is the way they unfolded for me.
-As I look back on all of it, I am amazed at the synchronicities that emerged that influenced what my life became. metaphorically leaping off some pretty tall cliffs without a parachute.
-I am not suggesting this course of action is for everybody, but it is one way I found I could live and experience my life fully.
+As I look back on all of it, I am amazed at the synchronicity that emerged that influenced what my life became as I metaphorically leaped off some pretty tall cliffs without a parachute.
+I am not suggesting this course of action is for everybody, but it was the best way I found I could live and experience my life fully.

---- The first one is open to interpretation.
+@ The first one is open to interpretation.
 Did I “choose” to be born San Francisco circa 1947.
 If so, I entered this life in the SF Bay Area environs as opposed to the other 380,000 babies that were born on my birthday who went somewhere else.
 There was a real advantage to being born in America after the Second World War, instead of in the rubble and poverty that plagued most other nations.
-And of all places in the United States, San Francisco and Berkeley were ideal landing spots.
+And of all places in the United States, San Francisco and Berkeley were stimulating landing spots with so many possibilities.

 print-sanFrancisco-Tamalpais-03.jpg

 @ I was flunking out in my sophomore year of high school.
-I just didn’t get how to approach the college preparatory instruction I was expected to excel in.
+I just didn’t get how to approach the college preparatory courses I was expected to excel in.
 Most of it seemed theoretical to me.
 Simply meant to be mimicked back on some test.
-What I could not articulate at the time was that I wanted to know why I was doing it.
+What I could not articulate at the time was that I wanted to know WHY I was being asked to do it.
 This disconnect resulted in me feeling like a square object trying to fit into a round hole.

 The Pre-Tech approach totally changed my whole perspective on learning.
 The practical aspect of writing up some proposal for a project I wanted to create and then using math, science and organizational skills to bring it to life made total sense to me.
 It taught me how to take something lurking in my very active imagination and bring it into the world.